vladocar/CSS3-Fancy-Box/README.md

 CSS3 Fancy Box - (Modular like Fancy Box)
 -----
 Pure CSS3 Fancy Box like solution.
+No JavaScript.

 CSS3 Fancy Box is:
 ---------------------